jennguyen1/nhuyhoa/_posts/2016-01-04-Causal-Inference.md

 * Indicator variables for missing predictors: replace missing data with 0, include interactions with predictor
 * Regress other predictors on missing variable and predict missing data (either point estimate or incorporating error)
 * Bayesian imputation: model the missing data points (alongside the responses)

+Imputation methods assume that missing data is missing at random.

+## Modling Imputation

+**KNN**

+1. Replace every missing data point with the mean of the non-missing points for each feature
+2. Replace missing values with mean of K nearest neighbors

+**SVD**

+1. Replace every missing data point with the mean of the non-missing points for each feature
+2. Replace the missing values with the J (found via cross-validation) SVD approximation of X
+3. Repeat until convergence

+**Regression**

+1. Remove rows of X that have missing values for column j
+2. Fit regression on column of j using other columns of X; if other columns of X are missing, initally impute with mean
+3. Using model, predict the missing values of column j
+4. Repeat for other columns until convergence